 In order to get real-time traffic conditions, you may download the source code at the beginning of the tutorial and store it in a folder of your choice, or create a folder structure for your project from scratch as follows:

-This tutorial demonstrates how to fetch the real-time traffic data from the HERE Real Time Traffic catalog at a given location described with road segments - in this case the Brandenburg Gate.
+This tutorial demonstrates how to fetch the real-time traffic data from the HERE Traffic Flow catalog at a given location described with road segments - in this case the Brandenburg Gate.

-Using the downloaded partition in Step 2, parse data with the traffic_v1 Protobuf Schema.
+Using the downloaded partition in Step 2, parse data with the traffic_v2 Protobuf Schema.

 Step 4: